ernohanninen/SIMPLIcity/README.md

 #### SIMPLIcity tips and limitations
 These instructions concerns both web-app and command-line usage.
 Even though the web-app validates user input, it is not completely robust for user mistakes.
 - Do not use whitespaces in input.
-For file named `graft3 no2.tiff` will lead to error.
+For example file named `graft3 no2.tiff` will lead to error.
 - In input atleast following punctation marks are allowed `+`, `_`.
 In cell_type_for_intensity field `/` can be used.
-Do not use `-` in naming.
+Do not use `-` or ` ` in naming.
 - The result of `Cell_Intensity_plotter.py` script, which plots pixel intensity distribution between two groups, have not been validated in detail.
 - The `Cell_area_measurements.py` script, which measures cell area and detects co-expressing cells, uses `cv.boundingRect()` function to find cordinates of cell. `cv.boundingRect()` function draws approximate rectangle around object of interest.
 However cells are often circular.
 I is unknow if this function has negative impact to the analysis, therefore you should validate the results from the co-expression analysis.
-The image, containing cells expressing multiple markers,  that is used to compute the area and amount of co-expressing cells is stored in output folder.
+The image, containing cells expressing multiple markers,  from where the area and amount of co-expressing cells is computed is stored in the output folder.
+- The web app doesn't contain all the features of SIMPLI.
+The clustering and spatial analysis of SIMPLI haven't been tested with the SIMPLIcity command-line tool.

+## Import images from Operetta CLS system

 1. Submit the first sample by selecting sample name, comparison group and color (red or blue, some of the colors don't work).
 Then choose one of the LMX images from the Data folder and select the corresponding marker.
 Click "add new tiff" and add TH image.
 Click "submit sample".